Charles Lu, PhD student at MIT Media Lab

 Machine Learning Scientist Massachusetts General Hospital

-Built deep learning models for medical applications including stroke detection and aortic aneurysm quantification.
+Built deep learning models for medical applications such as stroke detection and aortic aneurysm quantification.

 2018